przemyslawpluta/mongo-edu/README.md

 Download all available videos from lists present in the `wiki` pages for any given week.
 If no lists are present in `wiki` add `--cw` to search through the main courseware pages.

 Add `--cc` to download closed captions with the videos and `--hq` to get high quality videos.
 Use with `--co` to sequence the video files in order of the wiki ( based on the order of the files present in the wiki lists ) or courseware ( when used with `--cw` preserves the courseware order ).
+Pass `--proxy` value to download videos through specified tunnled proxy.

 ![screenshot](https://raw.github.com/przemyslawpluta/mongo-edu/gh-pages/images/edu-videos.gif)